-We will have a good-sized sound system for our population and play various nice things.
-Bring your device with a playlist downloaded to it!
-(Don’t count on internet) There are neighbors, so music will have to be lower after midnight, and off at 2am.
+We will have a couple good-sized sound systems and play various nice things.
+Bring your device with a playlist downloaded to it (don’t count on internet).
+There are neighbors, so music will have to be lower after midnight, and off at 2am.

 Theme Camps and Installations

 We have plenty of space to set up installations and theme camps, near and far, we can help with things like electricity, and offer support for building structures.

 We want to support your creativity, so please get in touch via Facebook or email@example.com if you have any questions or if you just want to give us a heads up about that awesome cheese shop you're bringing.
 We are small enough so we can handle theme camps on a 1:1 basis and we're new enough so we don’t have a lot of procedures or rules.

 If you want to help out with a larger art project or contribute to making someone else’s big idea happen, that’s great too!
 Ask around on our Facebook event page and see what people are doing!

 Remember, you are the party and the party is you!
 Your participation is what makes the party.
 Bring an art!
 A bar!
 A yoga studio!
 A tailor shop!
 A library!
 A facepainteria!
 Your own crazy wonderful idea!
 We welcome it all!
 We fully support Maximum Fun For Minimal Effort, so don't be intimidated by words like "theme camp" and "art installation".
 Experiment!
 Go nuts!
 Just no fire, please.